kaapana/kaapana/docs/source/development_guide.rst

 In case you want to push the helm chart to a registry you first need to do the following steps:

-* Install two plugins on the server (if you are on CentOS you might need to install git first with ``sudo yum install git``):
+* Install two plugins on the server:

 ::